Reception and enquiries

 Healthy Memory Cafe

-If you, or someone you know, are concerned about memory problems, or you are caring for someone who is, please pop along to the new Healthy Memory Cafe being launched on Friday 27th July at the Tesco (Brookfield) Community Room from 10.30am-12noon.
+If you, or someone you know, are concerned about memory problems, or you are caring for someone who is, please pop along to the new Healthy Memory Cafe being launched on Friday 27th May 2022 at The Beaumont from 10:30-12noon.

-Information, advice and support will be offered and it will be a welcoming place to have a chat on the last Friday of the month.
+Information, advice and support will be offered and it will be a welcoming place to have a chat.
+This Café Will continue on the last Friday of every month.

 Lea Valley Support Group